-IIM Kolkata released the CAT notification on 29th July 2018, and starting 8th August 2018, the CAT registration has begun.
+IIM has released the CAT notification in August 2023, the CAT registration has begun in August 2023 .
 We urge our students to finish up their CAT registration process at the earliest in order to fully concentrate on the preparation for the ‘exam of their life’.

 Time is literally of essence when it comes to the CAT exam as candidates need to stick to sectional time limits.
 A student should not only focus on managing his/her time while writing the exam, but also while preparing for it.
 And time management can only be your forte if you dedicate yourself to studying the course thoroughly and practicing well.